Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Applications to high powered one-relator products

 Finally, we observe that when $|r| \geq 2$ and $m\geq6$, each $2$-cell in $\widehat X$ has embedded boundary cycle.
 Indeed, this follows from Theorem~\ref{prop:filling}. \end{defn}

-\begin{prop} There is an integer $N=N(\mc A, \mc B, r)$ such that if $m >N$ then the Coned-off Cayley complex $\widehat X$ of $\abrm$ is a simply-connected $C'(\frac{1}{m})$-complex, is $m|r|$-circumscribed, and is $|r|$-thin. \end{prop} \begin{proof} Let $Y_A,Y_B$ be standard 2-complexes of multiplication table presentations for $A,B$, and let $Y=Y_A\vee Y_B$ denote their wedge, and let $Y_r$ be the space obtained by attaching an additional 2-cell along $r^m$.
+\begin{prop} If $|r| \geq 2$, $m\geq6$, then the Coned-off Cayley complex $\widehat X$ of $\abrm$ is simply-connected , is $m|r|$-circumscribed, is $|r|$-thin, and is a $C'(\frac{1}{m} + \epsilon)$-complex for each $\epsilon>0$. \end{prop} \begin{proof} Let $Y_A,Y_B$ be standard 2-complexes of multiplication table presentations for $A,B$, and let $Y=Y_A\vee Y_B$ denote their wedge, and let $Y_r$ be the space obtained by attaching an additional 2-cell along $r^m$.
 Let $\widetilde Y$ be its universal cover.
 Let $\hat Y$ denote the 3-complex obtained by coning-off each copy of $\widetilde Y_A$ and $\widetilde Y_B$.
 We can collapse along free 2-faces and then along free 1-faces, so that only cone-edges remain.
-Note that the original 2-cells boundary cycles are homotoped to paths travelling in cone-edges.
-Finally, $(m-1)$-copies family of $m$ $r^m$ 2-cells can be removed without effecting simple connectivity, and we have constructed $\widehat X$.
+Note that the original 2-cell boundary cycles are homotoped to paths travelling in cone-edges.
+Finally, each family consisting of $m$ two cells with common boundary is collapse to a single 2-cell.
+Observe that this does not affect simple connectivity, and we have constructed $\hat X$.

 $\widehat X$ is $m|r|$-circumscribed since each $2$-cell has boundary cycle $r^m$.

 Each $A$-syllable of $r$, corresponds to the concatenation of two $A$-cone-edges in $\widehat \Gamma$.
 As there are $\frac12|r|$ such $A$-syllables in $r$, we see that $\widehat X$ is $|r|$-thin.